raoulmillais/doccit/README.md

 1. Default configuration file in the doccit repo.
 (Provides the defaults for invoking doccit with no arguments and no project level configuration)
 2. Per-project configuration file in the root of the project repo.
+3. In some cases there may be a duplicate config value in the project's own package config (e.g. package.json or nuspec.
-3. Command line arguments to the tool.
+4. Command line arguments to the tool.

 Project Specific Documentation
 -------------------------------